Carscafmoo/goly/README.md

 - status code: 204
 - data: empty
 Errors:
+- Status code 400: Invalid request
 - Status code 401: Invalid credentials (see details for more information)

+**/users/update-password/**
+Methods: POST
+Purpose: Update a user's password
+Accepts:
+ - email:  A semantically valid email address; must be an existing user
+ - old_password: The current password of the user whose password to change
+ - new_password: The new password for the user
+Returns:
+- status code: 200
+- data: empty
+Errors:
+- Status code 400: Invalid request
+- Status code 401: Invalid credentials (see details for more information)

+**/users/update-email/**
+Methods: POST
+Purpose: Update a user's email address
+Accepts:
+ - old_email:  A semantically valid email address; must be an existing user
+ - new_email: A semantically valid email address; must not be an existing user
+ - password: The password of the user
+Returns:
+ - status code: 200
+ - data: empty
+Errors:
+- Status code 400: Invalid request
+- Status code 401: Invalid credentials (see details for more information)
+ - Status code 409: Resource already exists, in case of a duplicate new email.

+**/users/update/**
+Methods: POST
+Purpose: Update a user's non-email or password fields
+Accepts:
+ - email:  A semantically valid email address; must be an existing user
+ - password: The password of the user to update
+ - first_name: Optional, a new first name for the user
+ - last_name: Optional, a new last name for the user
+Returns:
+ - status code: 200
+ - data: empty
+Errors:
+- Status code 400: Invalid request
+- Status code 401: Invalid credentials (see details for more information)

+**/users/me/**
+Methods: GET
+Purpose: Get the current user's information
+Requires login
+Returns:
+ - status code: 200
+ - data: same as returned by /users/[id]
+Errors:
+- Status code 401: You must login

+**/users/[id]/**
+Methods: GET
+Purpose: Get the specified user's information
+Requires login
+Returns:
+ - status code: 200
+ - data:
+  - id: unique integer identifier of the user
+  - email: user's email
+  - first_name: the user's first name
+  - last_name: the user's last name
+  - registered_on: the UTC time at which the user registered
+Errors:
+- Status code 401: You must login
+- Status code 404: Not found

+**/users/[id]/**
+Methods: GET
+Purpose: Get the specified user's information
+Requires login
+Returns:
+ - status code: 200
+ - data:
+  - id: unique integer identifier of the user
+  - email: user's email
+  - first_name: the user's first name
+  - last_name: the user's last name
+  - registered_on: the UTC time at which the user registered
+Errors:
+- Status code 401: You must login
+- Status code 404: Not found

+**/users/[index]/**
+Methods: GET
+Purpose: Get the a list user's information
+Requires login
+Parameters:
+- count: numeric, the number of entries to receive; default 20
+- offset: numeric, the number of entries to skip; default 0
+- sort: a field to sort by, must be one of 'id', 'email', 'first\_name', 'last\_name', 'registered_on'; default is 'email'
+- sort_order: "asc" or "desc", default "asc"
+Returns:
+ - status code: 200
+ - data:
+  - users: an array of length no greater than _count_ with user objects as returned by /users/[id]/
+Errors:
+- Status code 400: Invalid request
+- Status code 401: You must login

 Installation
 ====